 - Line a baking pan with parchment paper, allowing it to hang over the sides.

-- Place 1 cup walnuts into a food processor or blender, and pulse until a fine, meal-like consistency forms.
+- Place one cup of walnuts into a food processor or blender, and pulse until a fine, meal-like consistency forms.

 - Add in flour, protein powder, stevia and sea salt.
 Pulse a few times until mixture is just combined, then scrape down the sides and pulse again.

 - Add the almond butter and melted cacao butter, and blend continuously until a dough forms.
 The dough should feel firm to the touch, and when pressed, leave a fingerprint.
 It should not be runny or crumbly.
 If it’s like this, you may need to manually stir and scrape down the sides, then blend some more.

 - Pour dough into pan and press down to evenly spread and compact the mixture.
-Chop up the remaining 1/4 cup walnuts and press into the top of the dough.
+Chop up the remaining 1/4 cup of walnuts and press into the top of the dough.
 Drizzle the melted chocolate over the top, then place the pan in fridge and chill and set for at least 1-2 hours, or until the dough becomes firm.

 - Lift the bars out of the pan using the edges of the parchment paper, place onto a cutting board and cut into bars, using a straight down motion.

 - Store bars in the fridge in an airtight container, between layers of parchment paper to prevent them sticking.